 Say you want to improve your sagging or wrinkling skin.
 This is where red light comes into play.
 Red light is of a certain wavelength that penetrates the deeper layers of the dermis, affecting the cells responsible for the loss of collagen and elastin.
 That is to say, it’s getting right to the source.
-Beverly Hills Plastic Surgeon Harry Glassman is the creator of my SkinClinical device, which uses an incredibly powerful red LED light to actually reverse signs of aging.
+My SkinClinical device uses an incredibly powerful red LED light meant to reverse signs of aging.
 Harry Glassman, MD, explains, “Red light triggers specific cells in the dermis, fibroblasts, to increase their metabolic activity, and consequently, this leads to an increase in collagen and elastin production.”
 Collagen and elastin production results in more plump, smooth, youthful-looking skin.

 Aging isn’t the only skin concern these devices target.
 According to Batra, “Blue light is absorbed by the oil glands and excites a molecule called porphyrin.
 When excited, these compounds kill the bacteria that contribute to acne.”
 Take Neutrogena Light Therapy Acne Mask, which promises to clear acne over 30 daily treatment sessions.

-So, the ultimate question: Do these devices really work?
+So, the ultimate question: Do these devices work?
 Dermatologists are pretty confident in their technology and effectiveness—but the technology has to be there in the first place.
 The device has to be powerful enough to yield results, which is why Glassman saw it necessary to create his own.
 “Many home use devices that are available are underpowered or ineffective,” he says.

 Glassman recommends using his device as a supplement to the professional services he provides in his medspa, which are even more powerful (but also more expensive and invasive).
 Batra agrees that at-home LED light therapy can be helpful in this context to treat aging, sun damage, and acne—but not necessarily more helpful than other products.